 Trends in jewellery come and go, influenced as they are by the whims of fashion as well as the social and political climate of the time.
 Despite this, some things last.
 Many of the designs found in ancient jewellery still influence styles in the 21st century.

-Period or antique jewellery always tells a story, providing insight into the social and economic climate of a certain period in history.
-We’re here to explore the significance of ancient jewellery and how its design impacted more modern jewellery trends, looking specifically at the contributions from Ancient Rome, Greece and Egypt.
+Jewellery eras always tell a story, providing insight into the social and economic climate of a certain period in history.
+We’re here to explore the significance of ancient jewellery and how its design impacted more modern jewellery trends, such as vintage engagement rings, looking specifically at the contributions from Ancient Rome, Greece and Egypt.

 The discovery or popularisation of new materials such as glass, bronze, gold, lapis lazuli, and coral has heavily influenced the designs in ancient jewellery.

 We know that jewellery was worn by middle- and upper-class Roman men and women, evidenced by archaeological digs across modern-day Europe and beyond.
 As well as discovery through excavated material, jewellery is also discussed in inscriptions and presented in statues and mosaics.

 The Ancient Romans wore precious stones like opals, emeralds, diamonds, topaz, and pearls set as earrings, bracelets, rings, brooches, necklaces and diadems.
 Anklets were also sported – though not by respectable matrons.
 The Romans prized pearls highly, and hoped Britain would be a good supplier.